 The Corporation have requested that their jurisdiction for Environmental Health matters at London Gateway be extended beyond the immediate area of the dock to include the Distribution Park currently being developed, as indicated on the attached map (appendix 1).

-The purpose of this report is to provide details of this proposal and its implications for Thurrock Council and to consult Cleaner Greener and Safer Overview and Scrutiny Committee prior to seeking a decision from the Cabinet on this matter
+The purpose of this report is to provide details of this proposal and its implications for Thurrock Council and seek a decision from Cabinet on this matter.

 1. Recommendation(s)